archiveArther/Router-FileSystem-Modifying/README.md

-# How to Access and Edit MT882 Router System Files
+# How to Access and Edit Huawei MT882 Router System Files

 First of all, you have got to have the Telnet Feature On Windows 10/11.